Real Estate Talk: Buying a Condo

 . - Choose a location that is in demand and easy to sell later.
 Griffintown, by the canal, by the Atwater market, Westmount, NDG, and the Golden Square Mile are all good locations.
 Areas that are developing with new daycares, shopping centres, restaurants and boutiques are great.

 . - Do not over-pay for a condo.
 Purchase at market value or below.
-Overpaying for a condo and especially a new construction, with taxes on top of the purchase price, will be very difficult to recoup when you sell unless you keep the condo for a very long period.
+Overpaying for a condo and especially a new construction, with taxes on top of the purchase price, will be very difficult to recoup when you sell unless you keep the condo for a long period.
 As condos are usually part of the “circle of life”, that is you sell them as soon as you get married or have children, you most likely will not keep the condo long enough to profit if you overpaid.

 Should you have questions or comments, please refer to the comments section at the bottom of the page.
 As well, to view past articles, click here.